cosmos/cosmos-sdk/collections/docs/01-intro.md

 ### Human-Readable Name

 The third parameter we pass to a collection is a string, which is a human-readable name.
-It needs to make the role of a collection understandable by clients who have no clue about what a module is storing in state.
+It is needed to make the role of a collection understandable by clients who have no clue about what a module is storing in state.

 #### Rules